Mostafa-Nakhaei/PyMastic/README.md

 # PyMastic
-PyMastic provides elastic response of a pavement system under uniform circular load.
+PyMastic provides elastic response of a pavement system under uniform circular load.This open source program can be used in veriaty of tasks such pavement backcalculation, pavement design, overlay design, etc.PyMastic is written in Python programming language.
-PyMastic has the ability to change the matrix inversion method to obtain more numerically stable solution.
-The number of iteration for Henkel Intergral to converge is flexible and can be tuned by user.

 ## Validation examples
 The PyMastic is compared against several well-esbailished multi-layer elastic programs such as WESLEA and Kenpave.